Eleven Tips for Creating a Feel-Free Writing Routine

 My solution?
 Dropbox.
 By housing all of my writing-related files in the downloadable Dropbox folder, my work automatically updates in the cloud every time I press save.
 Personally, I’m also a fan of Backblaze cloud storage, which works similarly, and I know other writers love making use of Google Drive.

-Tip #3: Create a Writing Happy place
+Tip #3: Create a writing happy place

 If you’re lucky enough to have the free time to write from the comfort of your home, try creating a personal writing retreat — a special place or atmosphere dedicated specifically to writing.
 This may be at a desk, in bed with low lighting, on your couch with a mug of tea.
 Whatever helps you get in the zone.